RunningChen/UprightRL/README.md

         When the main.py is running, it will create a folder under to store the result, and the note string will be a part of the folder's name

-    --pretrain_dir: string, the location of pre-trained network model If the path for a model of network is "./model/best.pth", then the checkpoint should be "./model/"
+    --pretrain_dir: string, the location of pre-trained network model If the path of a network model is "./model/best.pth", then the pretrain_dir should be "./model/"

 Example: